 This huge contrast seemed a little iffy at first but once I got used to it – I appreciate this setup a lot.
 Smooth heel-to-toe transitions, plentiful impact protection, and no sacrifices in speed or stability.

-As per usual for the Dame line, reliable rubber is used for the outsoles, so we’re getting both killer traction and outdoor durability as a result.
 The upper utilizes mesh with Fuse as a backing for additional structure and even though it’s tough to call this setup a “premium” one, I see nothing wrong with it performance-wise.

 THINGS TO REMEMBER